Heart Attack (Noizy song)

-"Heart Attack" is a song by Albanian rapper Noizy featuring Swiss rapper Loredana.
-It was written by Noizy and Loredana and produced by Engli Versal.
+"Heart Attack" is a song by Albanian singer Noizy featuring Kosovar rapper Loredana.
+It was written by the artist themselves and produced by Engli Versal.
 The song was released as a single for digital download and streaming on 17 June 2022 by OTR and Ventura Records.
 It is an Albanian and English-language hip hop song with dancehall, reggaeton and Albanian rap elements.
 The lyrics explore a flirtatious tale about a person who wishes to have his significant other every morning and night.

 "Heart Attack" received acclaim from music critics upon release, several of whom praised the music, lyrics as well as Noizy and Loredana's vocal delivery.
 Commercially, the song reached the top three in Switzerland, while peaking at number 42 in Austria and number 61 in Germany.
 An accompanying music video was uploaded to Noizy's YouTube channel on 17 June 2022, depicting both rappers performing in several settings in Albania.